Salewa Mountain Trainer Mid GTX Review

 - Ankle support.

-Salewa is not a brand I had ever heard much about before and it was the saleswoman’s advice and information which sold them to me when I bought them back in June.
-I had actually already bought a leather pair but, after wearing them around the house, realised that they just didn’t feel right.
-Boy am I glad I went back and got these!
+Salewa is not a brand I had ever heard much about before and it was the saleswoman’s advice and information which sold them to me.

 The first thing you do when you get a new pair of hiking boots is want to break them in.
 One of the things I was told in-store was that they take very little time to break in.
 She was 100% right and after my first couple of hikes, I felt like I’d had them for months.
 The first hike I took them on was a long walk through Glen Affric and, even though this distance was a gamble for a new pair of boots, they felt absolutely fine.
 There was maybe a bit of tightness but this was to be expected and was barely noticeable after a few miles.
 They conformed nicely to the shape of my foot and loosened up to allow for some flex.

 Weighing in at approximately 1.5 kilograms, they are a very light pair of boots.
 This is obviously great if you plan on putting them in your suitcase or rucksack.
 They also compress quite nicely unlike a pair of leather boots.
-You don’t want to squash them which goes without saying but it just gives you that little extra space in your suitcase.
+You don’t want to squash them but they just give you that little extra space in your suitcase.
 What Salewa have done brilliantly here is make them lightweight but with a thick and sturdy outsole which makes them great for carrying heavy loads.

 Any serious hiker should almost take for granted that their boots will be waterproof.
 The vast majority of them nowadays are, but some more than others.
 All of my hiking so far has been in the Highlands of Scotland which has some seriously boggy terrain and I’m happy to say that I’ve not had one drop of water through the boots.
 I did get my feet drenched in the Monadhliath Mountains when I mistook a metre deep bog for a puddle and ended up in water to my knees.
 I don’t think that even the world’s most waterproof boots would have managed to resist that.

-The width of the shoes is said to be regular but to me, it feels a little more.
-The ‘regular’ width was probably the reason I took back the previous pair of boots.
-It’s a perfect balance here if you tighten the laces correctly.
+The width of the shoes is said to be ‘regular’.
+It’s a perfect balance if you tighten the laces correctly.
 It gives my feet just enough movement inside to keep the blood flowing but not enough for blisters or rubbing.

-The ankle support is another excellent feature which is ideal for long hikes.
-It’s a lot easier than you may think to roll your ankle and the excellent, rigid support provided by Salewa makes this very difficult.
+The ankle support is another excellent feature ideal for long hikes.
+Rolling your ankle is easier than you may think and the excellent, rigid support provided by Salewa makes this very difficult.
 It also helps keep the heat inside the boot in wintry conditions.

 Obviously, they are hiking boots so any guesses what their main use might be?
 Apart from climbing mountains though, they can also be used for cross-country trekking if you know the terrain is going to be wet or boggy.